This is the story of how one simple Slack channel sparked countless amazing conversations and our team growing much tighter!September 20, 2021

-By the end of the thread, everyone gained knowledge about what different diet strategies worked for people personally—from potatoes to sleeping loads so you can’t eat.
+By the end of the Slack question a day thread, everyone gained knowledge about what different diet strategies worked for people personally—from potatoes to sleeping loads so you can’t eat.
 It was fabulous!

-It’s the beginning of February 2020, we’re less than 2 months in and our #questionaday channel became part of almost everyone’s daily routine.
+It’s now the beginning of February 2020, we’re less than two months in and our #questionaday channel became part of almost everyone’s daily routine.
 We’re on a roll!

 Here’s what team members shared:

 “Question of the day is in my daily routine at the start of my shift.
 I really love the questions and getting to know the rest of us.”

 “Thank you for letting us get to know each other in the most natural and comfortable way.”

 “Great job with #questionaday and building the remote-team culture.”

 “I LOVE the #questionaday channel.
 It's one of the things I look forward to reading and participating each day 🥰💪”

 On top of the group engagement, I’ve also had several 1:1 conversations to further discuss a Slack question.
 I’m talking deep, inspiring chats with team members that I’ve barely talked to before this initiative!

 And as for the 63-reply question a day, it was this one: